NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. You need places to attach four motors.
 We will use rubber grommets to attach the motors to your PCB just like we use them to attach the motors to the FCB's airframe.
 However, the grommets that fit on the PCB are much smaller.
 You will need a hole that is 12.2mm in diameter for each grommet, and the ring of PCB around the grommet must be at least 1.7mm wide.
 2. You should ensure that most of the area the propellers will sweep out as they spin will not be over the board.
 For instance, putting the motor at the end of an arm will accomplish this.
 The arm must be long enough, however.
 The diameter of the propellers is either 40mm or 55mm.
 Design for 55mm.
 You can add four `PROPELLER` devices to your schematic/board to see this in your design.
 3. Your design must fit with a rectangle whose area is less than 19,354 sq mm. -- about 13.9cm square.
+This is pretty big.
+Don't feel the need to fill it.
+Heavier quadcopters are harder to get off the ground.
 4. The layout of the motors should be symmetric along the the x and y axes (i.e., the four motors should make a rectangle).
 5. I recommend centering your board shape on Fusion360's origin.
 It will make it easier to place parts symmetrically.
 6. The cutting tool the board uses is a 2mm in diameter.
 This means if you should corners that are less than 180 degrees (i.e., the corners point into the body of your quadcopter), they will be rounded.